Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/activeContext.md

    - Implemented factories for creating LLM configurations and prompts
    - Implemented repositories for persisting LLM configurations
    - Implemented services for interacting with the Anthropic LLM provider
+   - Added comprehensive test coverage for all LLM components

 2. Integrated LLM with domain modeling services:
    - Updated ModelExtractionService to use LLMs for extracting ubiquitous language, use cases, and generating clarifying questions
    - Updated ModelGenerationService to use LLMs for generating domain models
    - Updated ModelRefinementService to use LLMs for refining domain models and generating refinement suggestions

-3. Updated the Architecture Decision Record (ADR) for the LLM domain implementation:
+3. Updated the Architecture Decision Record (ADR) for the LLM integration:
-   - Modified the approach to use API key passing instead of BYOK strategy
+   - Modified the approach to use direct API key passing (instead of BYOK strategy)
    - Focused the implementation on Anthropic Claude as the primary LLM provider
    - Updated the interface between the LLM domain and the modeling domain
    - Outlined the consequences and risks of the chosen approach